 We note the work undertaken in Scotland by the Roundtable on Environment and Climate Change.
-The report of the Roundtable considers a variety of options for environmental governance following the UK's withdrawal from the EU.
-The Scottish Government consulted on environmental principles and governance in Spring $2019^3$ and committed in the Programme for Government $2019 - 20^4$ to take forward any legislative measures required in the Continuity Bill.
+The report of the Roundtable2 Environmental governance in Scotland after Brexit considers a variety of options for environmental governance following the UK's withdrawal from the EU.
+The Group's work involved a preliminary study of the possible issues relating to future environmental governance in Scotland post-Brexit.
+Further to this report, the Scottish Government consulted on environmental principles and governance in Spring 20193 and committed in the Programme for Government 2019 - 204 to take forward any legislative measures required in the Continuity Bill.
+The Scottish Government also recently published the Environment Strategy for Scotland5 which contains details of the Government's approach to environmental policy.